Backup and restore Windows

 Windows Vista and 7 have something like documents backup built in.
 This is called Previous Versions and you can always try it for restoring a file or folder before using other software.
 But do not rely on Previous Versions too much - you still need to make a daily backup of your documents to an external hard disk to be sure that you can recover your files after your hard drive crashes or your computer is stolen.
 Files and folders recoverable with Previous Versions are kept on the same hard disk with Windows Vista or 7 - you have been warned!

 Windows 8 an 8.1 include somewhat enhanced Previous Versions, renamed to File History.
 While you must turn it on manually, it now keeps larger portion of file version history on a different drive (secondary hard disk, removable disk or network drive) and only the latest ones on system drive.
 Windows 8 and 8.1 allow including and excluding specific folders in File History.

 Another new data protection feature in Windows 8/8.1 is Storage Spaces - combining multiple hard drives or SSD-s into one fault tolerant storage pool.
 If a drive fails, your files will remain intact and you can replace the failed drive.
 You can mix internal and external drives, drive enclosures and drives with different interfaces (ATA, SATA, SAS and USB).
 You can put your File History, backups or just really important documents on Storage Spaces.

 Microsoft likes to limit backup software in different versions of Windows - Windows XP Home has no backup program at all and Windows Vista Home Basic does not support disk image backups.
-Windows 7's Backup and Restore is much better compared to its predecessors, but you might end up in trouble when you're trying to restore a RAID system; and your backups cannot be protected (encrypted or password-protected) on external disks.
+Windows 7's Backup and Restore is much better compared to its predecessors, but you might end up in trouble when you're trying to restore a hardware-based RAID system; and your backups cannot be protected (encrypted or password-protected) on external disks.